 There are three stages to our hygiene appointments.

-Assessment Our dental team first carries out an BPE (basic periodontal examination).
-This records any signs of gum disease so your dentist will know which areas need the most attention.
+We carry out a BPE (Basic Periodontal Examination).
+We record any signs of gum disease so your dentist will know which areas need the most attention.

-Cleaning The next stage is a very thorough clean when we remove build-up of calcified deposits from your teeth.
+The next stage is a very thorough clean when we remove build-up of calcified deposits.
 We then polish these clean surfaces.
 Your smile will now be stain-free, your teeth will feel smooth and be easier for you to clean.

-Prevention As much of the hard work can only happen at home, we will advise you on the best way for you to look after your teeth, including cleaning techniques and possible diet changes.
+As much of the hard work can only happen at home, we will advise you on the best way you can look after your teeth, including cleaning techniques and possible diet changes.